tkokko95/pedalshield-due-effects/README.md

 ## Bitcrusher combo

-Combines the previous effects into one
+2in1 version of the previous effects

 Left: Sample time